 Answer: There are more than twenty interactions humans have experienced with angels listed both in the Gospel accounts and in the rest of the New Testament.
-The below list of angelic appearances is listed in chronological order.
+The below list of righteous spirit appearances is listed in chronological order.

-Gabriel (who is one of a class of angels called Archangels) is sent to a virgin named Mary to inform her that she will miraculously conceive of the Savior whom will be named Jesus (Luke 1:26 - 38).
+Gabriel (an Archangel) is sent to a virgin named Mary to inform her that she will miraculously conceive of the Savior whom will be named Jesus (Luke 1:26 - 38).

 Amazingly, Joseph receives at least three separate visits from angels.
 He received one regarding marrying Mary and two (somewhat later) that revolve around the protection of Jesus from Herod (Matthew 1:18 - 20, 2:12 - 13, 19 - 21).

 A righteous spirit announces to Bethlehem's shepherds that Jesus has been born.
 They are also told where to find the newborn King and Savior of mankind.
 Multiple righteous spirits also praise God for the unique miracle of Christ's birth to a virgin (Luke 2:9 - 15).

 The New Testament records a group of angels ministering to Jesus after His temptation by Satan the devil (Matthew 4:11).
 From time to time one of the righteous spirts serving God would stir the water in the pool of Bethesda.
 The first person to enter the pool after the water was stirred would be healed of their diseases (John 5:1 - 4).

 God sent a spiritual messenger to Jesus to strengthen him before his suffering and death.
 The Bible states, just after Christ urged the disciples to pray so that they did not fall into temptation, "Then an angel appeared to Him from heaven, strengthening Him" (Luke 22:43).